National powers, fewer players define California football | Federal News Network

 Mission Viejo head coach Chad Johnson was offensive coordinator at Bosco for eight years.
 He said public schools like his, especially city schools, face funding issues and less emphasis has been placed on sports programs.
 Meanwhile, private schools could offer top-flight competition, commitment to the football program and assistance with travel and tuition based on need.

-Bosco lagged its league competition for years before winning five championships over a seven-year span under head coach Jason Negro, who had been at Trabuco Hills.
+“It was a sleeping giant,” Johnson said.
+“So we just woke it up.”

+Negro runs a brisk practice, broken into rigidly timed periods and with very little standing around by the players.
+Hip-hop music is the soundtrack.
+His goal is to make Bosco the best high school football program in the country.

 “I mean people want to sit there and say you know oh they got this kid from here they got that kid from there, whatever,” Negro said.
-“Well, I mean as long as the rules are going to dictate what we can and cannot do and we follow those rules, I mean, I don’t think there should be making excuses for our success and trying to cast shadows on what we’re doing.”
+“Well, I mean as long as the rules are going to dictate what we can and cannot do and we follow those rules, I mean, I don’t think there should be making excuses for our success and trying to cast shadows on what we’re doing.
+You know when I was at the public school we had kids coming in from all over the place.
+We had transfers coming in from all over the place.

+“The difference was that the level of play just wasn’t as high-caliber as the ones that I’m getting now,” he said.
+“I didn’t play in a league like I play now that was kind of forcing me to be as good as I possibly can be.”

+On this day, Bosco was preparing for a game at Mililani High School in Hawaii.
+The Braves also hosted DeMatha High School from Maryland earlier in the season and made a road trip to Bishop Gorman in Las Vegas.

 Through mid-November, 26% of the four- and five-star recruits in California are verbally committed to sign with non-Pac-12 schools.
 That’s in line with a recent trend: From 2002-14, 19.1% of California’s four and five stars (75 out of 393) signed outside the Pac-12.
 From 2015-19, that rose to 27.1% (69 out of 249).